rosedetivoli/rosedetivoli.github.io/ellmann.md

-_On a very cold afternoon in January, I found myself in Edinburgh.
-Lucy Ellmann had agreed to meet me in a pub where we spent two hours discussing a number of things which are close to our hearts._
+_On a very cold afternoon, I found myself in Edinburgh; Lucy Ellmann had agreed to meet me in a pub where we spent the next two hours discussing her work and a number of things which are close to our hearts._

 * * *